b04901080/2020FALL_MSOC/README.md

-# MSOC - Self-paced Projects
+# MSOC 2020 FALL Self-paced Projects
-* This repository is for the course "Multimedia System-on-Chip Design" (2020 Fall)
+* This repository is for the course "Multimedia System-on-Chip Design 2020 Fall"

 <!-- ABOUT THE PROJECT -->
 ## About The Project